sdpython/sphinx-runpython/_doc/api/blocdefs_list.rst

 blocreflist, exreflist, mathdeflist
 ===================================

-These extensions can recall the blocs defined by :ref:`l-blocdefs`.
+These extensions can recall the blocks defined by :ref:`l-blocdefs`.

 exreflist